-TO BE COMPLETED BY OR ON BEHALF OF THE VICTIM OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING
+TO BE COMPLETED BY OR ON BEHALF OF THE VICTIM OF DOMESTIC VIOLENCE.
+DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING

-1. Date the written request is received by victim: 2.
+1. Date the written request is rece ived by victim: 2.
 Name of victim: 3.
-Your name (if different from victim's): 4.
-Name(s) of other family mem ber(s) listed on the lease: 5.
+Your name (if different from vi ctim's): 4.
+Name(s) of other family member er(s) listed on the lease: 5.
 Residence of victim: 6.
-Name of the accused perpetrator (if known and can be safely disclosed): erpetrator to the victim: nt(s) (if known): In your own words, briefly describe the incident(s): knowledge and recollection, and domestic violence, dating violence mation provided on this form is true and correct to the best of my that the individual named above in Item 2 is or has been a victim of ee, sexual assault, or stalking.
-I acknowledge that submission of false ogram eligibility and could be the basis for denial of admission, on.
+Name of the accused perpetrate or (if known and can be safelydisclosed): 7.
+Relationship of the accused per petrator to the victim: 8.
+Date(s) and times(s) of incident (s) (if known): In your own words, briefly describe th e incident(s): knowledge and recollection, and the domestic violence, dating violence, attion provided on this form is true and correct to the best of my at the individual named above in Item 2 is or has been a victim of sexual assault, or stalking.
+I acknowledge that submission of false gram eligibility and could be the basis for denial of admission, n.
 Signature Signed on (Date) average 1 hour per response.
-This information provided is to be used tenant is a victim of domestic viole ublic reporting burden for this collection of information is estimated to includes the time for collecting, reviewing, and reporting the data.
-The by the housing provider to request certification that the applicant or ence, dating violence, sexual assault, or stalking.
-The information is rements of VAWA.
+This in olic reporting burden for this collection of information is estimated to cludes the time for collecting, reviewing, and reporting the data.
+The y the housing provider to request certification that the applicant or tenant is a victim of domestic violence, dating violence, sexual assault, or stalking.
+The information is subject to the confidentiality requirements of VAWA.
 This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of Management and